Wattful/Advanced-TF2-Trading/README.md

 # Advanced-TF2-Trading

+**I am currently making large changes to this repo, and as a result, this README no longer matches the code.
+Expect the docs to be updated by approximately February 22, 2021.**

 Java and node.js based Team Fortress 2 trading bot with backpack.tf API integration.

 This bot trades Team Fortress 2 unusual hats.
 It does not work for any other steam games, and it will not automatically trade items that are not unusual hats or TF2 currency.